 If you run a test without pre-defined steps, Sprinter can keep a record of all the user actions you took during your test.
 You can then export this list to an Excel spreadsheet, modify the text as needed and import the spreadsheet to a test in ALM.
 This converts an exploratory test to a formal test, with pre-defined steps.

-Simply import the Sprinter data file in UFT, using the File > New > GUI Test from Sprinter Automated Test Data File or File > Add > GUI Test from Sprinter Automated Test Data File.
+Import the Sprinter data file into UFT One, using File > New > GUI Test from Sprinter Automated Test Data File or File > Add > GUI Test from Sprinter Automated Test Data File.